camunda-community-hub/zeebe-simple-tasklist/README.md

 ### Configuration

 The worker is a Spring Boot application that uses the [Spring Zeebe Starter](https://github.com/zeebe-io/spring-zeebe).
 The configuration can be changed via environment variables or an `application.yaml` file.
 See also the following resources:

 * [Spring Zeebe Configuration](https://github.com/zeebe-io/spring-zeebe#configuring-zeebe-connection)
 * [Spring Boot Configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config)

-By default, the port is set to `8081` and the admin user is created with `demo/demo`.
+By default, the port is set to `8081`, the admin user is created with `demo/demo`, and the database is only in-memory (i.e. not persistent).

 ```
 zeebe: